menu

 Sallis is a decidedly white-collar town, with fully 87.37% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Sallis is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Sallis who work in maintenance occupations (29.47%), law enforcement and fire fighting (23.16%), and healthcare (12.63%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.95% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Sallis telecommute to their jobs.
+Overall, about 18.95% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Sallis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sallis doesn't have a public transportation system that people use for their commute.

 Demographics